kabusamieh/ansible-role-samples/README.md

 # ansible-role-samples
-Stuff I did at my old job.
+Some stuff I did at my old job.
 Cleaned up for public posting.